-The Program for Community-Engaged Scholarship has a network of trusted partners, experienced staff, and institutional resources that make teaching a service course easy and rewarding.
+The Program for Community-Engaged Scholarship has a network of trusted partners, experienced staff, and institutional resources that support teaching a community-engaged or -oriented course.
 We offer a wide range of support to faculty, customized to the needs and interests of the professor and the course.
-Below are some examples of the type of support you can expect whether you cultivate a service perspective on- or off-campus.
+Below are some examples of the type of support you can expect whether you cultivate a community-informed or -oriented perspective on- or off-campus.

-ProCES can help you bring a public-oriented perspective to your course right here at the University, without leaving campus.
+ProCES can help you bring a public-oriented perspective to your course right here at the University.
 Our staff can:

-If you want to send students out into the community as part of a service course, ProCES can:
+If you want to facilitate off-campus student engagement as part of a course, ProCES can:

 - match you with trusted community partners accustomed to working with university students.
-ProCES cultivates long-term relationships with our partners and can introduce you to organizations that are best suited to your course goals.
-Browse our network of community partners.
+ProCES cultivates long-term relationships with our partners and can introduce you to organizations best suited to your course goals;

-- train and support AI's to oversee community-engaged student projects.
+- train and support AIs to supervise community-engaged student projects;

 - identify and arrange course-related service opportunities for students during the semester.